redaxo/redaxo/.github/ISSUE_TEMPLATE/---security-issue.md

 ---
 name: "❗️Security Issue"
-about: report a security related issue
+about: Report a security related issue

 ---